-Spence M. Taylor, MD, President, joined Greenville Health System in 1992.
-He is responsible for leading this highly integrated system, one of the largest not-for-profit healthcare providers in the Southeast with eight medical campuses, over 180 physician practice sites, more than 14,000 employees including over 1,100 physicians and providers, and operating revenues of approximately $2.3 billion.
-Before taking his current leadership role at GHS, Dr. Taylor served as the system’s Vice President of Physician Engagement and President of the GHS Clinical University.
-He has also served as GHS’ Vice President of Academics, Executive Director of the University Medical Group, and chairman and program director for the Department of Surgery.
+Spence M. Taylor, MD, President of Prisma Health–Upstate, joined Prisma Health in 1992.
+He is responsible for leading this highly integrated Upstate affiliate with its eight medical campuses, over 180 physician practice sites, more than 15,000 team members, including over 1,100 physicians and providers, and operating revenues of approximately $2.3 billion.
+Before taking his current leadership role, Dr. Taylor served as the affiliate’s Vice President of Physician Engagement.
+He has also served as its Vice President of Academics, Executive Director of the employed physician group, and chairman and program director for the Department of Surgery.

-In addition to his roles with GHS, Dr. Taylor serves in a leadership capacity for a number of professional organizations.
+In addition to his roles with Prisma Health–Upstate, Dr. Taylor serves in a leadership capacity for a number of professional organizations.
 Currently, he is chair of the American Board of Surgery and a past president and current council member for the Southern Surgical Association.

 Dr. Taylor is a practicing surgeon certified by the American Board of Surgery in general surgery, general vascular surgery, and is a registered vascular technologist.
 He has authored numerous book chapters, abstracts and journal articles.
 He also holds the academic appointment of professor at the University of South Carolina School of Medicine Greenville, University of South Carolina School of Medicine Columbia and Clemson University.